By Joanne Strawder, MSW, Licensed Clinical Social Worker

 and Guy Strawder, MMFT, MHA, USA Lieutenant Colonel (Retired); Resident, Marriage and Family Therapy

-In our counseling practice, we have found that treatment of post-traumatic stress is most effective when it is conceptualized as both an individual and a family system issue.
-While there is not a significant body of research within peer-reviewed journals regarding the effects of post-traumatic stress disorder (PTSD) on the family, its clinical significance is readily apparent when counseling clients within the community of military personnel, law enforcement, and other occupations where there is a higher risk for exposure to emotional trauma.
+In our counseling practice, we have found that treatment of post-traumatic stress disorder is most effective when it is conceptualized as both an individual and a family system issue.
+While there is not a significant body of research within peer-reviewed journals regarding the effects of post-traumatic stress on the family, its clinical significance is readily apparent when counseling clients within the community of military personnel, law enforcement, and other occupations where there is a higher risk for exposure to emotional trauma.

 Among high-risk families for PTSD, military families endure especially challenging stressors due to extended deployments that often last for a year or more.
 During these periods, families must naturally adapt to the absence of the deploying service member spouse with new roles, rules and hierarchies.
 These adaptations may manifest into new parental styles of discipline as the children age, and life circumstances may also influence how the remaining spouse will manage finances and organize other family activities.
 Meanwhile, if the service member spouse is deploying for combat operations, they will likely be exposed to multiple traumatic events including near-death experiences, perhaps witnessing the death of close friends, and often observing human atrocities that they would simply prefer to forget.